Americans dismiss reports of judging conspiracy

 "Comments made in a L'Equipe story are categorically false," the American governing body said in a statement on Saturday.

 "There is no 'help' between countries.
-We have no further response to rumours, anonymous sources or conjecture."
+We have no further response to rumors, anonymous sources or conjecture."

 U.S. media picked up on the report, saying the arrangement would help Meryl Davis and Charlie White to become the first Americans to win the Olympic ice dance gold, while Russia in return would benefit in the team and pairs competitions.